 • Prepare a list of questions and concerns in advance for discussion

-• Share photos (if applicable) prior to the consult via email in an effort to allow your veterinarian more time to review any visible concerns
+• Share photos or videos (if applicable) prior to consult via email in an effort to allow your veterinarian more time to review any visible concerns

 When to Utilize Telehealth